mshadish/resume/README.md

 Matt Shadish
 ===========
-Master's candidate in Analytics at the University of San Francisco
+Master's graduate in Analytics from the University of San Francisco
 Aspiring Data Scientist